-Although I could have happily spent the full two days at the hotel, I couldn’t leave Singapore unexplored, so I got a ticket for the Hop on, Hop off bus for a little commentary on the city while getting the lay of the land.
-It was a nice ride, but if I were to do it again, I would have travelled by MRT the whole time.
+Although I could have happily spent the full two days at the hotel, I couldn’t leave Singapore unexplored.
+I didn’t have time to prepare for this trip by consulting a Singapore travel guide, so I got a ticket for the Hop-on, Hop-off bus for a little commentary on the city while getting the lay of the land.
+It was a nice ride, but if I were to do it again, I would have traveled by MRT the whole time.
 Since eating and drinking on the subway results in a $500 fine and littering and/or spitting carries a $2,000, it’s the cleanest subway I’ve ever ridden.
 It’s also super affordable and easy to use.

 Outside the temple, I met a group of girls in their early teens who asked me to fill out a survey as part of their exam.
 I answered several questions about the culture I’d experienced in Chinatown and was thanked profusely for being the first person to agree to complete their survey.
 Then I surveyed them… Where can I get some awesome dessert around here?
 They told me about Bibing, a cafe which serves a Korean dessert called bingsu that reminds me of snow cream.

 I ended up at the cafe and asked the owner, Hector, if I could watch him make bingsu… He did one better, and taught me how to make it myself!
 Milk is frozen and shaved, then layered with your choice of toppings.
 I chose the injeolmi, which was made with soybean powder, Korean rice cake, and almonds.